 The Director of Public Safety regularly presents workshops on such topics as: Public Safety Department Services, Security Awareness, General Crime Prevention, Bicycle Safety, Rape and Sexual Assault Awareness, and Prevention of Vehicle Theft and Burglary.
 The workshops are offered free of charge.
 The Dean of Students and Student Life also offers educational programs.
 These programs address topics such as personal safety, alcohol and drug abuse awareness and sexual assault prevention.
-During 2019-2020 academic year, OCC offered approximately seven crime prevention and security awareness programs.
 As part of the security awareness programs, students and employees are encouraged to be responsible for their own security and the security of others.
 Participants in these programs are asked to be alert, security-conscious and involved and advised to call Public Safety to report suspicious behavior.
 For additional questions regarding crime prevention, contact the department directly at (714) 432-5017.